ayushi200124/Cyclist/README.md

 <a name="prep"></a>
 ## 4. Prepare
+**Guiding questions**
+- Where is your data located?
+- How is the data organized?
+- Are there issues with bias or credibility in this data?
+Does your data ROCCC?
+- How are you addressing licensing, privacy, security, and accessibility?
+- How did you verify the data’s integrity?
+- How does it help you answer your question?
+- Are there any problems with the data?

+**Key tasks**
+1. Download data and store it appropriately.
+2. Identify how it’s organized.
+3. Sort and filter the data.
+4. Determine the credibility of the data

+**Deliverable**
+A description of all data sources used

+ My Approach-

 <a name="pro"></a>
 ## 5. Process
+**Guiding questions**
+- What tools are you choosing and why?
+- Have you ensured your data’s integrity?
+- What steps have you taken to ensure that your data is clean?
+- How can you verify that your data is clean and ready to analyze?
+- Have you documented your cleaning process so you can review and share those results?

+ **Key tasks**
+1. Check the data for errors.
+2. Choose your tools.
+3. Transform the data so you can work with it effectively.
+4. Document the cleaning process.

+**Deliverable**
+Documentation of any cleaning or manipulation of data

+My Approach-

 <a name="ana"></a>
 ## 6. Analyze
+**Guiding questions**
+- How should you organize your data to perform analysis on it?
+- Has your data been properly formatted?
+- What surprises did you discover in the data?
+- What trends or relationships did you find in the data?
+- How will these insights help answer your business questions?

+ **Key tasks**
+1. Aggregate your data so it’s useful and accessible.
+2. Organize and format your data.
+3. Perform calculations.
+4. Identify trends and relationships.

+**Deliverable**
+A summary of your analysis

+My Approach-

 <a name="sh"></a>
 ## 7. Share
+**Guiding questions**
+- Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
+- What story does your data tell?
+- How do your findings relate to your original question?
+- Who is your audience?
+What is the best way to communicate with them?
+- Can data visualization help you share your findings?
+- Is your presentation accessible to your audience?

+ **Key tasks**
+1. Determine the best way to share your findings.
+2. Create effective data visualizations.
+3. Present your findings.
+4. Ensure your work is accessible.

+**Deliverable**
+Supporting visualizations and key findings

+My Approach-

 <a name="act"></a>
 ## 8. Act
+**Guiding questions**
+- What is your final conclusion based on your analysis?
+- How could your team and business apply your insights?
+- What next steps would you or your stakeholders take based on your findings?
+- Is there additional data you could use to expand on your findings?

+ **Key tasks**
+1. Create your portfolio.
+2. Add your case study.
+3. Practice presenting your case study to a friend or family member

+**Deliverable**
+Your top three recommendations based on your analysis

+ My Approach-

 <a name="wrap"></a>
 ## 9. Wrap Up